icanbwell/fhir-server/README.md

 6. Provides a WebUI to explore the FHIR data using the web browser
 7. Support GraphQL access to FHIR resources
 8. Added support for all FHIR search parameters
+9. Delayed processing for updating history table and creating audit logs to speed up the response to the client.
+10. Change events are (optionally) sent to a Kafka queue to enable any client to respond to and also enables realtime streaming.

 ## Cheat sheet
 [Cheatsheet](cheatsheet.md)